-Person who engages in the business of underwriting of an issue of securities of a body corporate is known as underwriter;
+As per SECURITIES AND EXCHANGE BOARD OF INDIA (UNDERWRITERS) REGULATIONS, 1993, person who engages in the business of underwriting of an issue of securities of a body corporate is known as underwriter;

 An agreement with or without conditions to subscribe to the securities of a body corporate when the existing shareholders of such body corporate or the public do not subscribe to the securities offered to them is known as underwriting agreement.